 The Shofar Award of the National Jewish Committee on Scouting

 The National Jewish Committee on Scouting established the Shofar Award to recognize outstanding service by adults in the promotion of Scouting among Jewish youth.
-Just as the Shofar (Ram’s Horn) calls people to the service of God, so the Shofar Award is a recognition of the individual who has answered the call to serve Jewish youth in Scouting.
-Self and spouse nominations will not be accepted.
+Self and spousal nominations will not be accepted.

 A Shofar recipient should:

-- Encourage and assist Scouts in earning the Maccabee, Aleph, and Ner Tamid emblems.
+- Encourage and assist Scouts in earning their Jewish emblems

-- Exemplify religious convictions by personal participation in the ideals of Jewish Life.
+- Exemplify religious convictions by personal participation in Jewish life

-2. Letter of Recommendation: The nominator must submit a letter of recommendation detailing the nominee’s qualifications, which must be included with the application.
+- Letter of Recommendation: The nominator (a Scouting volunteer or professional) must include a letter of recommendation detailing the nominee’s qualifications with the application

-3. Completed Application: The nominator must submit the application form to the local BSA Council’s Jewish Committee on Scouting for approval.
+- Completed Application: The nominator must download and submit the application form to the local BSA Council’s Jewish Committee on Scouting for approval

 - Required Signatures: The local BSA Council Scout Executive must also sign the application form